Faculty | Administration

 Lori Evans

-Lori Evans joined Princeton Montessori School in 2022 and is the PCTE Associate, supporting PCTE and the adult learners, and a teacher in the Primary Program.
+Lori Evans joined Princeton Montessori School in 2022 and is a Montessori Coach for the Lower School.

-Lori brings vast Montessori experience as a lead teacher in both Toddler and Primary classrooms.
-She treasures working with children during their early years of life to witness and support their tremendous growth and development.
-Lori is also passionate about supporting and collaborating with adults who are on their own Montessori journey.
+Lori began her Montessori journey as a parent.
+Witnessing this unique educational philosophy through the development of her own children led her to pursue both her Infant/Toddler and Early Childhood Montessori credentials.
+Lori spent several years in both Toddler and Primary environments in a variety of roles; assistant, intern, lead teacher, and mentor.
+Lori treasures working with children during their early years of life to witness and support their tremendous growth and development.
+Lori is also passionate about supporting and collaborating with adults who are also on their own Montessori journey.

-In her free time, Lori enjoys reading and learning and loves to travel.
-She and her partner have two children who attend universities in New England and two furry friends who keep them company at home!
-Lori spends a considerable amount of time continuing her own learning on a variety of subjects whether it be through reading, course work, documentaries, travel, and so on.
+Lori enjoys reading, the outdoors, and spending time with her family.
+She and her husband have two children who attend universities in New England and two furry friends who keep them company at home!
+Lori spends a considerable amount of time continuing her own learning whether it be through reading, course work, or just embracing life’s daily lessons.
 Learning is for life!

 Student Registrar, Accounts Manager and Business Associate